June - September 2011

 In the summer of 2011 I made a portable studio.
 The cover was made using an ex-army shelter canvas and a domestic sewing machine.

 The poles were made from fallen branches.
-I pitched it in the Monkquell Woods in Blairgowrie and worked in the area collecting and
+I pitched it in Monkquell Wood in Blairgowrie and worked in the area collecting and

 recording what I found in the landscape immediately outside the tent.
 I kept a diary during this time.